zubairahmed25/distant-components/notes.md

 ## What is a reducer?
 What does the reducer do for us in Redux?

+A reducer is a function.
+It takes as its parameters state and an action, and returns a modified copy of state.
+This is the only way to modify state in Redux.

 ## What is immutability?
 Why do we use it?

+Data is considered immutable when functions that use the data don't mutate it but insteadreturn a modified copy.
+Because the data is a reference (to an object or array), we'll trivially be able to tell that the data has changed, without needing to dig through the object to see what exactly changed.
+This is useful in React to know if a component should re-render, or doesn't need to bother.

+## Vocab

+* action: a plain object.
+All actions must have a type, but the payload is optional.
+* action creator: a function that creates actions for us.
+For developer convenience.
+Help us keep code DRY.
+* dispatch: we send actions to the store using dispatch.